sokocha/sokocha.github.io/README.md

 For more details, read the [documentation](http://jekyllrb.com/) -->

-# Sadiq's Personal Website :rocket:  :unicorn:
+# Sadiq's Personal Website :rocket:
 Hi!
 I'm Sadiq and this is the markdown for my personal website.
+Follow me as I build my :unicorn:

 ![My beautiful face](profile.png "Sadiq Okocha")
 ---